spryker/spryker-shop-core/Bundles/ShopRouter/README.md

 *SprykerShop\Yves\ShopRouter\Plugin\Router\StorageRouter*

 - Matches the path with the key-value storage.
-Check [URL](https://docs.spryker.com) module documentation for more info.

 ## Installation